 How Many Weeks Pregnant Can You Go On A Cruise?

-As there is limited medical care on the liner and on-call, it only makes sense to restrict high-risk passengers.
-But how would they know how many weeks pregnant you are?
-Well, cruise-liners require a letter from your doctor before boarding.
+You may be wondering how would cruise lines know how many weeks pregnant you are?
+Well, cruise lines require a letter from your doctor before boarding.
 If you are before 24 weeks, cruise liners require letters stating that you are not at risk for pregnancy complications and that you and your baby are healthy and fit to travel.

 What Happens If Someone Gives Birth On A Cruise Ship?